auth0/docs/articles/architecture-scenarios/web-app-sso/part-3.md

 1. __Clear user’s local session__: The user's Application Session / Cookie will be cleared.
 1. __Redirect browser to Auth0 Logout__: The user's browser will be redirected to the Auth0 Logout URL.
 1. __Clear SSO Cookie__: Auth0 will clear the user's SSO Cookie.
-1. __Redirect to post-logout URL__: Auth0 will return a redirect response and redirect the user's browser to the `returnTo` querystring parameter.
+1. __Redirect to post-logout URL__: Auth0 will return a redirect response and redirect the user's browser to the `returnTo` query string parameter.

 **See the implementation in [ASP.NET Core](/architecture-scenarios/application/web-app-sso/implementation-aspnetcore#implement-the-logout)**.